futurice/freesound-android/README.md

 API is defined as per the [Freesound Project API documentation](http://freesound.org/docs/api/).

+# Disclaimer

+If you've stumbled across this repository - welcome!

+This project is intended as a way for Futurice developers to hone their Android skills, learn from colleagues and experiment.
+We're only just getting started, so expect plenty of rough edges; we're not yet making any bold claims about using best practices that you should follow.
+Feel free to have a look at the code and be inspired or be appalled.

+Thanks for your interest!

 # Contributing

-Feel like getting involved, then look at the list of [issues](https://github.com/futurice/freesound-android/issues) to find a task to work on.
+If you're a Futuricean and feel like getting involved, then look at the list of [issues](https://github.com/futurice/freesound-android/issues) to find a task to work on.
 If you have an idea of your own, please add create a new issue and get the conversation started.

 ## Pull Requests